-Services that are covered for you What you must pay when you get these services Outpatient mental health care (1) Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws. \$40 copay for each Medicare-covered individual visit.\$40 copay for each Medicare-covered group visit.
-Outpatient rehabilitation services(1) Covered services include: physical therapy, occupational therapy, and speech language therapy.
+Services that are covered for you What you must pay when you get these services Outpatient mental health care (1) Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician assistant, or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Cost share for Medicare-covered outpatient group and individual therapy visit applies to facility and professional claims separately. \$40 copay for each Medicare-covered individual visit. \$40 copay for each Medicare-covered group visit.
+Outpatient rehabilitation services (1) Covered services include: physical therapy, occupational therapy, and speech language therapy.
 Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
 NOTE: Cost share applies to each Medicare-covered therapy visit.
-Separate cost share will apply for each type of therapy services rendered on the same day. \$20 copay for each Medicare-covered occupational therapy visit. \$20 copay for each Medicare-covered physical therapy and/or speech and language pathology visit.
-Outpatient substance abuse services(1) Covered services include: Individual substance abuse outpatient treatment Group substance abuse outpatient treatment Coverage is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
-The services must also be reasonable and necessary for treatment of the individual's condition, limited to Original Medicare guidelines. \$40 copay for each Medicare-covered individual visit. \$40 copay for each Medicare-covered group visit.
+Separate cost share will apply for each type of therapy services rendered on the same day. \$20 copay for each Medicare-covered visit in all outpatient settings.
+Outpatient substance abuse services (1) Covered services include: • Individual substance abuse outpatient treatment • Group substance abuse outpatient treatment Coverage is available for treatment services that are provided in the outpatient department of a hospital to patients who, for example, have been discharged from an inpatient stay for the treatment of drug substance abuse or who require treatment but do not require the availability and intensity of services found only in the inpatient hospital setting.
+The services must also be reasonable and necessary for treatment of the individual's condition, limited to Original Medicare guidelines.
+Cost share for Medicare-covered individual or group visits applies to both facility and professional services separately.
+Physician services: \$40 copay for each Medicare-covered visit.
+Outpatient facility: \$40 copay for each Medicare-covered visit.